wexeis/Documentation/03_Exercises/05_React/youtube-interface/README.md

 ## Tasks:

 1. Read, read and read.
-1. Read all the exercise before starting
+1. Read all the exercise before starting.
 1. Implement the style depicted in [youtube.com.png](youtube.com.png).
 Try to get as close as possible you can using Bootstrap or Material UI.
 1. Give the user the auto suggest option when typing in the search box.
 1. When a user selects a video from the search list, display that video plus 20 related videos.